 - Instant messaging between employees

-- Email integration with Outlook and Gmail
+- Email tracking and integration with Outlook and Gmail

 - Dashboard-based analytics